amanirmk/polyvibe/index.md

         session["plot_data"]["incomplete_data_msg"] = ""
     return render_template("analysis.html", info=session["plot_data"])
 ```
 Honestly, there's not much to see here.
-At each step of the data collection and analysis, I saved the results to the session object.
+At each step of the data collection and analysis, I save the results to the session object.
 We can now pass this in the ``render_template`` method and access it in the HTML template.

 ## Collecting From the Spotify API

 Okay, so we've finally finished the web logic.
-I'm not writing this article in the same order that I coded it, so I apologize if things are a little confusing.
-I hope by the end of this all, it will all make sense — and if not, remember that the source code is available for your inspection.
+I'm not writing this post in the same order that I coded the app, so I apologize if things are a little confusing.
+I hope by the end of this all, everything will make sense — but if not, remember that the source code is available for your inspection.

 **Note:** I recommend using a separate file for your collection and analysis so that your code doesn't get too messy.
-You can import the methods you need to `app.py`.
+You can import the methods you need from that file to `app.py`.

-All requests to the Spotify API will go to the base of `https://api.spotify.com/`, with extensions based on the specific request.
+All requests to the Spotify API will go to the base of `https://api.spotify.com/`, with extensions for the specific request.
 I set a variable `base = https://api.spotify.com/v1` because all of the requests begin with `v1` as well.
 In almost all cases, you will also need a header containing your authorization, which has the key `Authorization` and the value `Bearer ACCESS_TOKEN`.
 If you've stored it like me, the creation of the header is like this:
 ```python
 {"Authorization" : "Bearer " + session["access_token"]}
 ```